ktaylor63/southeast/site/content/articles/growing-trees-saving-species.md

 ## Salem Saloom: ‘American heritage’

-**EVERGREEN, Alabama** – The truck was old, a battered Chevy, and it had been places a truck shouldn’t go – through streambeds and down rocky ravines, up hills where tall trees stood in the way.
+**Evergreen, Alabama** – The truck was old, a battered Chevy, and it had been places a truck shouldn’t go – through streambeds and down rocky ravines, up hills where tall trees stood in the way.

 The truck belonged to Salem Saloom, and he aimed it toward an opening in the shadows of a south-central Alabama forest.
 The pickup bounced over a small boulder and back into the sun.
 Saloom paid no attention to that.
 He held the steering wheel with one hand.
 The other he used to point.